kintone-labs/kintone-java-sdk/docs/reference/app.md

 | Name| Description |
 | --- | --- |
-| offset | The offset off data result
+| offset | The offset of data result
 | limit | The limit number of result

 **Sample code**